 Panorama of Emergency Medicine

-PoEM is an international peer-reviewed independent journal dedicated to advancing knowledge and practice in emergency medicine.
+PoEM is an international peer-reviewed (double-blind) independent open access journal dedicated to advancing knowledge and practice in emergency medicine.

 Skip to main navigation menu Skip to main content Skip to site footer